jacquessham/DashExamples/Part2/readme.md

 <img src='example4_filter2.png'>

 ## Example 5: Multiple Inputs, Multiple Outputs and State
 The way of making Multiple Outputs is similar to making Multiple Inputs.
 Once you have the html components ready for the outputs, all you have to do is to place the multiple Output() in a list in app.callback() and manipulate the data you want to display.
+The numbers of Input()'s in the app.callback() has to match with the number of parameters of the function, as well as the numer of Output's in the app.callback() has to match with the variables of the returned variables in the function.
+The position of Input()'s and Output()'s in app.callback() matchs with the parameter or return variables in the function.
 <br><br>
 State display what the user has selected or entered.
 In the code, you only have to gather the input data and display on one of the html components (Or do other command other than displaying).
 <br><br>